Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Ultraviolet consistency and the origin of the vector mass

-{After unitary gauge fixing, Eq.~\eqref{eq:stuck} reduces to the Proca form with $\mA=m_S$.
-The main virtue of this realization is the absence of a broken-phase order parameter whose restoration could seed cosmic strings, so the defect constraints associated with a Higgsed mass are absent.
-The relevant question is instead whether the St\"uckelberg description remains the correct low-energy realization throughout production.
-In practice, the resonant scales of interest should remain well below the ultraviolet cutoff and below any charged thresholds that would regenerate large kinetic mixing or higher-dimension operators \cite{Nelson:2011,Arias:2012,Fabbrichesi:2020,Cline:2024}.}
+After fixing unitary gauge, Eq.~\eqref{eq:stuck} reduces directly to the Proca form with $\mA=m_S$.
+The principal advantage of this realization is that the vector mass does not arise from spontaneous symmetry breaking.
+As a result, there is no broken-phase order parameter whose restoration could generate topological defects, and the defect-related constraints of a Higgsed completion are absent.
+The central consistency question is instead whether the St\"uckelberg description remains valid across the entire production history.
+In practice, the characteristic resonance scales must remain well below the ultraviolet cutoff and below any charged thresholds capable of generating large kinetic mixing or higher-dimensional operators \cite{Nelson:2011,Arias:2012,Fabbrichesi:2020,Ozsoy:2023,Capanelli:2024runaway,Capanelli:2024gpp}.
+Within this regime, the tuned infrared branch can be consistently described by the effective Proca theory.